Twikito/easy-toggle-state/README.md

 ```
 data-toggle-is-active
 ```
-Add this attribute to specify if a trigger element and its targets has to be toggled by default (onLoad).
+Add this attribute to specify if a trigger element and its targets has to be toggled by default (during the onload event).
 You should add the specified class name on each element.

 ```
 data-toggle-group="groupName"
 ```
 Add this attribute to specify if a trigger is a part of a group.
 Only one trigger of a group can be active at a time.
 It just behave like radio buttons or tabs component.
 Note that a grouped trigger can’t have a ``data-toggle-outside`` or a ``data-toggle-escape`` behaviour.

 ```